boundless-xyz/boundless/documentation/site/pages/terminology.md

 # Terminology

-## Assessor

-A [guest program][r0-term-guest-program] that will verify the application receipt through composition and check that it satisfies the given requirements.
-Using this method, the full request does not need to be provided as part of fulfillment, only the associated identifier.

 ## Aggregation

 In order to amortize the Boundless' on-chain verification cost, a recursive verification protocol is used to verify multiple independent [receipts][r0-term-receipt] such that a single receipt attests to every claim in a set of proofs.
 Further improving efficiency of inclusion proofs on-chain, this process builds a binary Merkle tree of the receipt claims.

-See `crates/aggregation-set/src/lib.rs` and `crates/guest/set-builder/set-builder-guest/src/main.rs` for details.

 ## Boundless Market